 Will my child still be able to express his/her faith at school?

 Absolutely.
 One of the fundamental values is respect and tolerance of people with different faiths, and we teach our children that British law protects their freedom to hold their own beliefs.
 Any prejudice or discrimination towards pupils on the basis of their faith goes against the fundamental British values and will not be tolerated by the school.

-How will this affect my child’s lessons?
+How does this affect my child’s lessons?

 Saint Joseph’s curriculum provides lots of opportunities to address elements of fundamental British values.
 Your child will already have some experience of this in lessons such as Religious Education (RE) where we routinely cover the Gospel values that lie at the heart of Catholic Social Teaching.
 Our teachers will plan for these opportunities and encourage children to think about how the fundamental British values link into the topics they are studying.

-Will there be major changes to the school’s ethos?
+Does this mean major changes to the school’s ethos?